dennismwaniki67/akannames/README.md

 4. Clears Form and Reset the Message on Click
    - INPUT: "Click Reset Button"
    - OUTPUT: "Clears and Resets the Form"

-## Development

-Want to contribute?
-Great!

-To fix a bug or enhance an existing module, follow these steps:
-- Fork the repo
-- Create a new branch (git checkout -b improve-feature)
-- Make the appropriate changes in the files
-- Add changes to reflect the changes made
-- Commit your changes (git commit -am 'Improve feature')
-- Push to the branch (git push origin improve-feature)
-- Create a Pull Request

-## Known Bugs

-If you find a bug (the website couldn't handle the query and or gave undesired results), kindly open an issue here by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue here.
-Please include sample queries and their corresponding results.

 ##### Link to Live Site : [https://dennismwaniki67.github.io/akannames/](https://dennismwaniki67.github.io/akannames/)